Enhancement of gaps in thin graphitic films for heterostructure formation: Method

 \section{Method}

 The electron-phonon Hamiltonian described above is extremely difficult to solve exactly using numerical methods.
 An approximate solution can be made using iterated perturbation theory within the dynamical cluster approximation formalism.
-The dynamical cluster approximation (DCA) \cite{hettler1998a,hettler2000a} is one of the possible ways of extending dynamical field theory \footnote{Where DMFT is used to approximate low dimensional systems, it is often known as the local approximation} (DMFT)\cite{georges1996a} so that it can be applied accurately to low dimensional systems.
-The Mermin-Wagner-Hohenberg theorem indicates that the significant non-local fluctuations found in one- and two- dimensions are expected to eliminate spontaneous long range order, potentially rendering results from mean-field theories qualitatively wrong \cite{mermin,hohenberg}.
-DCA resolves this problem by re-introducing spatial fluctuations.
+The dynamical cluster approximation (DCA) \cite{hettler1998a,hettler2000a} is one of the possible ways of extending dynamical mean-field theory \footnote{Where DMFT is used to approximate low dimensional systems, it is often known as the local approximation} (DMFT)\cite{georges1996a} so that it can be applied accurately to low dimensional systems.
+The Mermin-Wagner-Hohenberg theorem indicates that the significant non-local fluctuations found in some one- and two- dimensions could potentially lead to qualitatively incorrect results from mean-field theories \cite{mermin,hohenberg}.
+Moreover, DMFT has trouble dealing with the spatial variations involved with interactions that extend over more than one lattice site.
+DCA resolves this problem by developing a mean-field theory around a cluster, rather than a single site, therefore allowing the possibility of fluctuations or static spatial variations up to the length scale of the cluster.

 When applying DCA, the Brillouin zone is divided up into $N_C$ sub-zones centered about a momentum vector $\Kvec_{i}$ (see Fig. \ref{fig:kpoints}) consistent with the symmetry of the whole system.
 Within each sub-zone, the self-energy is approximated as a momentum-independent function, so the Green function can be coarse grained by integrating over the sub-zone,